 Through stone stele and royal dynasties, they proved My Son to be the most important Holy Land of the Cham people during the mentioned centuries, reflecting the style and history of them.

+II.
 Cultural Values Of My Son Holy Land

 Honorably recognized as a World Heritage site in 1999, My Son Holy Land is captivating in various cultural values.